RareMashiro/MLM/README.md

 # MMO
-This repository contains MMO's data.
+This repository contains MLM's data.
-Here you can see my workfiles, if you want
+Here you can see my workfiles about Machine Learning Methods.